Deepak-Mewada/Resource/Neuroscience is Source Separation.md

 ## Origin of the content of EEG
 ![image](https://user-images.githubusercontent.com/61898308/168234128-39d03393-1e7b-48ad-805c-b31307314ebe.png)
 Every lines ups and down in EEG signal shows instatntaneous activity of population of cells.
 - We have a good understanding of why EEG exists.
-That's not we are ointerested in neuroscientist,psychologist,
+That's not we are interested as neuroscientist,psychologist,
-- What we are interested in is what these signals mean-wnot here exactly thye come from
+- What we are interested in is what these signals mean-not where exactly they come from
 - There is information that's computated in brain and that manifests as this volatge fluctuation in EEG signal
 - Cognition,thinking,memories and perception and so on doesn't come from these large wiggles(signal) like these.
 - Cognition is actually coming from the really complext dynamic interaction between different brain cell,regions,layers